pyrmont/testament/api.md

 (review path & args)
 ```

-Import all bindings as public in the specified module
+Imports all bindings as public in the specified module

 This macro performs similarly to `import`.
 The difference is that it sets all
 the bindings as public.
 This is intended for situations where it is not
 desirable to make bindings public but the user would still like to be able to
 subject the bindings to testing.

-[13]: lib/testament.janet#L695
+[13]: lib/testament.janet#L706

 ## run-tests!